 President, Stevens Industries Inc.

-Wegman helped drive profits and spearheaded the transition to an ESOP at the multi-million-dollar panel laminator, commercial casework and millwork manufacturer, and private label manufacturer.
+Wegman helped drive profits and spearheaded the transition to an ESOP at the multi-million-dollar panel laminator.
+The diverse firm is also a commercial casework and millwork manufacturer, and private label manufacturer.

 Paul Wellborn (2016)